mrakgr/Trading-Journal/journal_2025.md

 I've been swinging back and forth as I keep learning new things, but these daytrading courses aren't that different from the drawing courses I watched in 2022.
 You have to be an artist to get true benefit out of them, much like you have to be a daytrader to get the benefit out of these.
 It's an occupation.

 And without a doubt I am a programmer, not a daytrader so I will have to find my own path.

+12/21/2025

+9:55am.
+I feel like taking a break today.
+I need some time to digest all the lessons.
+After grasping the essence of the fundamental setup they were teaching me, and coming to an understanding of what they are looking for in the tape, I feel quite humbled.

+What I realized this morning is that those held bids are actually volatility contractions.
+It doesn't look that way on a OHLC chart, but I bet a volume chart would give an entirely different impression.

+Together with the VWAP system, this makes me realize that volume really is a important factor to consider, but it's not a matter of high volume good and low volume bad.
+Rather these high volume volatility contractions become important levels.

+10am.
+I think all of this means if I am doing mean reversion systems and such and not considering the volume, I am just wasting my time.

+What I am leaning towards is simply doing research.
+The SMB capital courses gave me a lot of food for thought, but I should just cover the ground systematically.

+I'd rather got 20% per year putting in 15m per day like Tom Basso, than put in 6.5h to get 200%.

+The size these guys trade is pretty small, nothing they are doing is scalable.

+Swing trading is still a mystery to me, but now that I understand volume better, I'll have an easier time filtering out the pseuds.

+I feel like creating some decent longer term systems for swing trading and the like.

+10:05am.
+Rather than learning to read the tape, I'd honestly be better off finishing that poker system.
+And before I do that I should do a good longer term system so that I am ready regardless of what the market throws at me.

+I still have 0 idea how to do stock selection properly.
+I could get a lot better on the daily timeframes.

+10:05am.
+Learning to read the tape in real time would take me months.
+It's the same as trying to learn Chinese.
+It's much easier to do it after the fact, but hard in real time.

+I'll do it if I cannot get the poker system to work, and if I cannot get a software dev job after I am done with the longer timeframe systems.

+10:15am.
+Forget trading, do research.